What Is NTM lung disease?

 For more information about NTM, please visit aboutntm.com.

 NTM bacteria are common in the environment.
-People can come into contact with NTM bacteria through simple, daily activities, such as showering or gardening.
+People can come into contact with the bacteria through simple, daily activities, such as showering or gardening.

 The bacteria can be found in places such as: